Steve Coleman Biography

 Steve is a frequent speaker on topics such as the Americans with Disabilities Act, the Family and Medical Leave Act, procedural due process, sexual harassment, and wage and hour compliance.
 In addition, he has authored numerous articles on employment-related topics for the Arizona Employment Law Letter.

-Steve has been selected as a Rising Star in labor and employment law by Super Lawyers, an organization that recognizes outstanding attorneys based on independent research and an evaluation of 12 indicators of peer recognition and professional achievement.
-Steve was recently selected by his peers for inclusion in The Best Lawyers in America© 2017 in the field of Employment Law – Management.
+Steve was selected as a Super Lawyer in the area of labor and employment law in 2018 and 2019.
+This distinction is based on independent research and an evaluation of 12 indicators of peer recognition and professional achievement.
+Steve was also selected by his peers for inclusion in The Best Lawyers in America© in 2018 and 2019 in the field of Employment Law – Management.